yasirshah-analyst/Customers-Data-Analytics/Readme.md

 Screenshot:
 ![Fixing "@.com"](Cleaning/Screenshots/Email/fixing_@.com.jpg)

-##### Fixing Missing “.com” Extensions: Certain email entries ended with a period (.), indicating that the "com" extension was missing.
+##### Fixing Missing “.com” Extensions
+Certain email entries ended with a period (.), indicating that the "com" extension was missing.
 To correct this, the following formula was used:

 IF(RIGHT(C2,1)=".", C2&"com", C2)